Las Vegas shooting lawsuits stack up with 14 more filed

 Seng, who wasn’t physically injured, returned to work as a sales representative, but said she quickly tires from her lack of sleep.
 Going to concert or sports halls can prompt flashbacks.
 She recently attended a Chicago Blackhawks game and found herself nervously calculating the best escape routes should someone open fire.

 A Chicago law firm helped to prepare the filings, which include several plaintiffs from the Chicago area.
-Victims named in the suits also include a California man, Anthony Crisci, who was rushed to a hospital with a gunshot wound in a truck crowded with dead and injured.
+Victims named in the suits also include a California man, Anthony Crisci, who was rushed to a hospital with a gunshot wound in a truck crowded with other victims.

 Among deficiencies at the concert venue were poorly marked exits, Wednesday’s filings say.
 And the hotel, it says, should have had gunfire-location devices that pinpoint where shots are coming from.